-- .
-Pull out the two retaining bars from the head restraint as far as possible. - Correctly place the head restraint into the guides on the backrest and insert it. - Push the head restraint down as far as possible until the two retaining hars are secured. - Adjust the head restraint according to the correct seat position and secure it ⇒ page 123.
+Fitting the front head restraint

+- Insert the head restraint into the guides on the backrest. - Push the head restraint down as far as it will go while pressing button 1. - Adjust the head restraint to the correct position ⇒ page 123.